 The Bernese Mountain dog performed extremely well in the obedience trials.
 Good enough to be classed as a “bright dog,” beating out over 100 dog breeds.

 This meant that a Bernese Mountain dog was able to learn a new command with just 5 to 15 repetitions.
-With that speed, you would be able to teach your Berner a new trick in less than an hour!
+With that speed, you would be able to teach your Bernese Mountain dog a new trick in an hour or less!

-Furthermore, Berners showed that they were ultra-obedient dogs during the trials.
-They were able to obey a known command on the first try with an 85% or better success rate!
+Furthermore, Bernese Mountain dogs showed that they were ultra-obedient dogs during the trials.
+As such, they were able to obey a known command on the first attempt with an 85% or better success rate!

 Berner vs. “Average” Intelligent Dogs

-Bernese Mountain dogs easily beat out over 100 dog breeds for obedience/working intelligence.
-But how do these dogs compare to the “average” intelligent dog?
+Bernese Mountain dogs easily beat out over 100 dog breeds for obedience & work intelligence.
+And for reference, average-intelligent dogs sit two classes below the Berner.
+But how do these mountain dogs compare to the “average” dog?

 Owners: Is Your Berner Smart?